There is a growing need to move towards renewable resources and sustainable materials in all areas of modern life.

 Accoya and Tricoya can replace man-made, highly carbon-polluting and natural resource depleting alternatives, and also possess unique characteristics that open completely new possibilities for design and function (e.g. Tricoya panels for MDF in exterior or wet environments).

-Last year we sold nearly 50 thousand cubic metres of Accoya, a tiny fraction of a percent of the global solid wood market – it is a premium product with premium qualities, but we believe Accoya could ultimately reach sales of 1 million cubic metres per year.
+Last year we sold over 55 thousand cubic metres of Accoya, including for use as Tricoya.
+This is a small fraction of a percent of the global solid wood market – it is a premium product with premium qualities, but we believe Accoya could ultimately reach sales of 1 million cubic metres per year.

 Currently we sell the majority of our Accoya to a network of timber distributors, who sell into a variety of industries: principally joinery (windows and doors), cladding and decking, with some also used for civil construction and outdoor furniture production.